danielshawellis/dockerized-mern-development-and-production/README.md

 ## Composing the Development Environment

-To compose the development environment, run `docker-compose up -d --build`.
+To compose the development environment, run `docker-compose -f docker-compose.dev.yml up -d --build`.

 The front end will be accesible at http://localhost:3000.
+To set this to a different port, change `DEV_CLIENT_PORT` in the .env file.

 The back end will be accessible at http://localhost:8080.
+To set this to a different port, change `DEV_SERVER_PORT` in the .env file.

 ## Debugging the Development Environment